koshkin-sergey/mbOS/README.md

 Currently mbOS is available for the following architectures:

 - ARM Cortex-M cores: Cortex-M0/M0+/M1/M3/M4
+- ARM7, ARM9 and ARM11 processor families (Thumb and ARM Modes)

-mbOS is tested across Arm Compiler 5, GCC and IAR compiler.
+mbOS is tested across Arm Compiler 5, Arm Compiler 6, GCC and IAR compiler.

 ## License and contributions
 The software is provided under the Apache-2.0 license.
 Contributions to this project are accepted under the same license.
 You can use mbOS in commercial and personal projects with confidence.